nickw444/flask-ldap3-login/docs/source/configuration.rst

                                          Useful for running unit tests.
                                          The value is used to point to a json entries file to load data to the DIT.
-                                         This path is relative to the Flask ``app.instance_path`` if initialized with an app.
                                          Defaults to ``None`` (no mocking).

 ``LDAP_USE_SSL``                         Specifies whether the default server